quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/jobs-and-triggers.md

 When the job's trigger fires (more on that in a moment), the `Execute(..)` method is invoked by one of the scheduler's worker threads.
-The `JobExecutionContext` object that is passed to this method provides the job instance with information about its "run-time" environment - a handle to the `Scheduler` that executed it, a handle to the Trigger that triggered the execution, the job's `JobDetail` object, and a few other items.
+The `JobExecutionContext` object that is passed to this method provides the job instance with information about its "run-time" environment - a handle to the `IScheduler` that executed it, a handle to the Trigger that triggered the execution, the job's `IJobDetail` object, and a few other items.

-The `JobDetail` object is created by the Quartz.NET client (your program) at the time the job is added to the scheduler.
+The `IJobDetail` object is created by the Quartz.NET client (your program) at the time the job is added to the scheduler.
 It contains various property settings for the job, as well as a `JobDataMap`, which can be used to store state information for a given instance of your job class.
 It is essentially the definition of the job instance, and is discussed in further detail in the next lesson.